arjunk220401/MongoDB-Dashboard-045012/README.md

 1. Focus on improving movie quality and audience appeal: The dashboard shows a declining trend in IMDB ratings over the years, suggesting a need to focus on improving movie quality and audience appeal to maintain or increase ratings.

-2.Diversify movie genres: The "Distribution of Movie Genres Over Decades" chart indicates an opportunity to diversify movie genres beyond the currently dominant genres like Action/Adventure, Action-Sci-Fi, and Drama/Thriller/War.
+2. Diversify movie genres: The "Distribution of Movie Genres Over Decades" chart indicates an opportunity to diversify movie genres beyond the currently dominant genres like Action/Adventure, Action-Sci-Fi, and Drama/Thriller/War.
 Exploring other genres could help attract a wider audience.

 3. Understand top directors and learn from their success: The "Top Directors by Number of Movies" chart highlights successful directors like Akira Kurosawa, Steven Spielberg, and Stanley Kubrick.
 Studying their approach and techniques could provide valuable insights for your project.